hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/interceptors/built_in_server_interceptors.md

 This interceptor is configured in ```address-validation.properties``` file that should be made available on the classpath.
 This file must contain ```validator.class``` property, which defines a fully qualified class implementing ```ca.uhn.fhir.rest.server.interceptor.validation.address.IAddressValidator``` interface.
 The specified implementation must provide service-specific logic for validating an Address instance.
 An example implementation can be found in ```ca.uhn.fhir.rest.server.interceptor.validation.address.impl.LoquateAddressValidator``` class which validates addresses by using Loquate Data Cleanse service.

-Address validation can be disabled for a given request by providing ```HAPI-Address-Validation-Disabled``` request header.
+Address validation can be disabled for a given request by providing ```HAPI-Address-Validation-Disabled: *``` request header.
+Header value can be any string, it is the presence of the header that disables the validation.

 # Validation: Field-Level Validation